ckaestne/seai/lectures/17_fairness_ii/fairness_ii.md

 * For each system, discuss:
+  * What harms can be caused by this system?
   * What are possible types of bias in the data?
 	* Population bias?
 Under- or over-representation?
   * How would you modify the dataset reduce bias?